a5a5aa555oo/rtw89-1/README.md

 ## Uninstallation Guide

-For users who installed the driver via `DKMS`, run:
+For users who installed the driver via `DKMS`,

-1. Check the version of the rtw89 driver installed on your system.
+1. Check the version of the rtw89 driver installed in your system.
 ```
 sudo dkms status rtw89
 ```